Devil May Cry: Development

 Although the fourth game was a commercial and critical success, the staff considered rebooting the series because other game series had better sales.
 They chose Ninja Theory, impressed with their work on Heavenly Sword (which the staff thought would work with a Devil May Cry game).
 However, in 2013 Itsuno expressed interest in developing a fifth installment.
 It was originally thought that Itsuno intended for the series to go on hiatus or end if Devil May Cry 4: Special Edition was not a commercial success, but he said in a GameSpot interview that the series' future did not depend on Devil May Cry 4: Special Edition's sales.
 He alleviated fears that DmC: Devil May Cry's sales would kill the series, confirming that Capcom was satisfied with them.
 In mid-January 2016, Itsuno tweeted that he had begun work on a new project.
 Reuben Langdon and Johnny Yong Bosch, who had done voice acting and motion capture for Dante and Nero in Devil May Cry 4, took pictures of themselves in motion-capture gear in March 2016; this led to speculation that a new Devil May Cry game was in development.
 According to Capcom Vancouver, "It's not a game that [they] announced that [they are] working on at [their] studio".
 On May 17, 2018, the domain name "DevilMayCry5.com" was registered under Capcom's Onamae domain register.

 Devil May Cry 5, featuring the return of Dante and Nero, was confirmed at E3 2018 for release the following year.
 Most of the team had worked on the recently released Resident Evil 7, and were experienced with the game engine; Itsuno was influenced by his work in Monster Hunter: World to provide content appealing to new gamers but also felt that making the game challenging would appeal to long-time fans.
 Other members of the staff had worked on the reboot game DmC: Devil May Cry, but the Osaka team was more willing to make a sequel to the fourth installment of the main series.
 The team listened to fan opinions about previous games to ensure that the new game appealed to them; an "auto" mode facilitated combos.
 Itsuno was moved to tears by a film in which three robots combined into a giant robot to overcome their foe, and wanted to create similar moments.
 He wanted to convey the style of a Hollywood movie such as Marvel's Avengers series.
-Kamiya, currently working at PlatinumGames, was interested in making a remake of the first installment and a crossover game with Dante and Bayonetta.
+In November 2017, Kamiya expressed interest in making a remake of the first installment and a crossover game with Dante and Bayonetta.